 Managing Urinary Tract Infections when Traveling

 Most travel insurance policies include coverage for medical emergencies that occur during your trip.
-To determine what is covered in your policy, check your policy’s certificate for a list of covered events under the Emergency Medical benefit.
+To determine what is covered in your policy, check your policy’s Certificate of Insurance for a list of covered events under the Emergency Medical benefit.

 Daniel L. Watson, M.D.